Brubeck à la mode

 Brubeck à la mode is 1960 studio album by pianist Dave Brubeck and his quartet.

 The album comprises compositions by the clarinetist Bill Smith; this was one of three albums that Brubeck and his quartet made with Smith.

 In Todd R. Decker's 2014 book Who Should Sing Ol' Man River?: The Lives of an American Song, Decker wrote that the album cover of Brubeck à la mode shows the "...smiling quartet sharing ice cream sodas at a picture-perfect ice cream fountain".
 Decker wrote how the cover frames the album within the context of the contemporaneous Civil Rights Movement; especially the Greensboro sit-ins and Nashville sit-ins which also took place at lunch counters.

 Reception

-Scott Yanow reviewed the album for Allmusic and wrote that "The music generally swings and there are some fine solos but none of the individual pieces are all that memorable".
+Scott Yanow of AllMusic wrote that "the music generally swings and there are some fine solos but none of the individual pieces are all that memorable".

-Billboard magazine reviewed the album in their January 16, 1961 issue and wrote that "The music is swinging, alive and comes from Smith's pen.
+Billboard magazine reviewed the album in their January 16, 1961, issue and wrote, "The music is swinging, alive and comes from Smith's pen.
 Brubeck plays simply and movingly on these sides as do the members of his group."